A Summer Guide to Salzburg, Austria

 The most iconic building on Salzburg's skyline, towering high above the city and along the river, is the impressive Fortress Hohensalzburg - a fortress that claims to never have been conquered (although they did hand it over to Napoleon's army at one point).
 Built in the 11th century, this massive complex offers museums, panoramic views and a great story of the history of Salzburg and the salt that made the city rich.

-You can hike up to the top from the Kapitelplatz or you can take the much quicker and easier FestungsBahn!
+You can walk up to the top from the Kapitelplatz in the Altstadt or you can ride the much quicker FestungsBahn.
 You can buy tickets in advance or on site when you get there.

 jana meerman salzburg austria salzach view (2)